andrewrapp/Esp8266/README.md

 Once the esp8266 has the above firmware and is connected to a wifi network it's ready for use with this library

+Caveats: Don't send more than around 40 bytes at a time, including "\r\n" or it will fail.
+I've tested with 32 bytes and no issues so far.
+It's recommended to send back an ACK before sending more data from the client or the serial buffer can overflow.

+Performance: At 9600 baud I see around 8 transmissions of 32 bytes each, per second.
+This includes the roundtrip ACK.

 Example:

 ```